FreeAir/freeair.github.com/_posts/2012-08-12-Anti-Patterns.md

 last_updated: 2012-08-12
 ---

 It's been a long time since anti-patterns came to being.
-Perhaps you would easily relate to the all too common design patterns, speed and corners of purity/clean code.
-But here we bring to light some anti-patterns, code smells and discuss them.
+Perhaps you would easily relate to the all too common design patterns, speed and corners of purity/clean code, but here we bring to light some anti-patterns, code smells and discuss them.

 Panelists
 ---------